Farming/Frequently Asked Questions

 Organic Farming (General)

 All farmers must undergo a two-year conversion period and farm to the Organic Standards in order to market their produce organically.
-First the farmer submits their application with all relevant supporting documentation (prepared by an advisor or the farmer).
-The Irish Organic Association will then inspect the holding, livestock and paperwork and issue the farmer with a conversion licence for two years.
+First the farmer submits their application with all relevant supporting documentation (prepared by an advisor or the farmer) to the Irish Organic Association.
+The Irish Organic Association will inspect the holding, livestock and paperwork and then issue the farmer with a conversion licence for two years.
 Once you have your full organic licence you can then sell produce into the organic sector.
-Farmers undergo an inspection annually to ensure that they are in compliance with the Organic Standards
+Farmers undergo an inspection annually to ensure that they are in compliance with the Organic Standards.

-All synthetic fertilisers, herbicides, insecticides and pesticides are prohibited from use in organic farming.
-Instead organic farmers use slurry and farmyard manures and crop rotation for fertility.
-Contact the Irish Organic Association for a list of permitted substances.
+All synthetic fertilisers, herbicides, insecticides and pesticides are prohibited from use in organic farming, with an emphasis on the recycling of slurry and farmyard manure and crop rotation.
+Contact the Irish Organic Association for a list of permitted substances or consult the Irish Organic Association Suppliers List.
+Justification is required for the use of certain products e.g., soil analysis for fertility products.

-No, these animals will never become organic however following the appropriate conversion period they can produce organic stock and/or produce e.g., organic calves, lambs or organic milk.
-Current stock are generally retained for breeding, and producing eggs and dairy.
+No, these animals will never become organic.
+However, following the appropriate conversion period, they can produce organic stock and/or produce e.g., organic calves, lambs or organic milk.
+Stock on the farm at the start of conversion are generally retained for breeding purposes, and producing eggs and milk.

 Simultaneous land and livestock conversion is the normal method of conversion.
-This means as soon as organic status is awarded to the land (after two years), lambs conceived and calves born three months after the initial conversion period started receive full organic status and can be sold as organic.
+This means as soon as organic status is awarded to the land (after two years), lambs conceived and calves born three months after the commencement of the conversion period receive full organic status and can be sold as organic.

 In most cases the answer is no, however, there are some exemptions made only for replacement female or male breeding stock, contact the Irish Organic Association for more information.
 Most farmers breed their own replacements.

 Yes.
-For all ruminants, a minimum of 60% of the dry matter intake (DMI) must either be fresh green food or un- milled forage grown to Organic Standards and produced from the holding or linked holdings.
+For all ruminants, a minimum of 60% of the dry matter intake (DMI) must either be fresh green food or unmilled forage grown to Organic Standards and produced from the holding or linked holdings.
 Genetically modified feed or ingredients are not allowed in any format either in feed or minerals.
+Organic feed can be purchased from other organic farmers.
+All associated documents such as licence, invoice, labels must be available for inspection.
+20% of an animal’s diet can be made up of 2nd year in conversion feed.

 To be compliant with Nitrates Directive your stocking rate should not exceed 170kg N/ha per calendar year.
 Organic farmers are subject to the same application opening/closing dates under Nitrates.
 This is not an issue for the majority of organic farmers.
 Farmyard manure and slurry are the main organic manures used as synthetic fertiliser is not allowed.
-Farmers can work with other farmers to import/export organic manures.
+Farmers can work with other farmers to import organic manure (not of factory farming origin).
+Substances such a Lime, Ground Rock Phosphate, and Sulphate of Potash are permitted once justification with a valid soil analysis is available.

 Organic Farming Scheme